-To celebrate 20 years of supporting school breakfast clubs, Kellogg’s has awarded Arco Academy in Southwark £1,000 to enhance the club and help feed children in the morning.
+To celebrate 20 years of supporting school breakfast clubs, Kellogg’s has awarded us £1,000 to enhance the club and help feed children in the morning.

-Arco Academy was selected to receive this boost as Kellogg’s announce they are to double their investment in breakfast clubs in 2019 as more and more schools struggle to find the budget to fund this service for their students.
+Arco Academy was selected to receive this boost as Kellogg’s announced they plan to double their investment in breakfast clubs in 2019 as more and more schools struggle to find the budget to fund this service for their students.

 Breakfast clubs help with everything from attendance and attainment to alleviating hunger and providing pre-school care.
 68 per cent of teachers believe students would struggle to concentrate in class without their breakfast club, according to Kellogg’s research.

 Lisa Miller said: “We are so grateful to receive this generous donation.
 We have since been able to purchase more breakfast items (bread, waffles, cheese, cereals) and healthy juices for our club.

 These resources will help us to provide our breakfast club services for our students to get their day off to a good start, thanks to the support from Kellogg’s.”

 Kate Prince, Corporate Social Responsibility manager, at Kellogg’s, said “We’re proud to have spent 20 years supporting so many schools across the UK.
 We believe all children should have the opportunity to start the day with breakfast, and we know that equipment and resources are just as important to clubs as the food itself.”

 Kellogg’s has supported 3,000 school breakfast clubs with funds, food and training over the last 20 years – that’s 70 million bowls of cereal to children all over the UK since 1998.